Ali-Mikael/Pen-testing/h2-dora.md

 - Find metasploitable

 ## Recon
-The mission begins by doing some good old fashioned reconnoissance.

-e do a `ping scan` on the target network:
+A quick `ping scan` on the target network should do the trick:
 ```bash
 $ sudo nmap -sn 192.168.120.1/24
 ```